WofloW/projects/specifications/Project 1 Inverted Index.md

 The word is listed alone on a single line, followed by lines with the absolute file path, and a comma-separated list of locations.
 An empty line should separate entries.
 The words should be output in sorted order, and the files should be sorted by the absolute path name.

+## Hints ##

+It is important to develop the project **iteratively**.
+In fact, you may already have certain components complete thanks to the homework assignments.
+One possible breakdown of tasks are:

+- Create code that handles parsing command-line arguments, so that you can easily retreive the directory containing the text files to parse.
+Test your code.

+- Create code that is able to traverse a directory and return a list of all the text files found within that directory.
+Test your code.

+- Create code that handles parsing a single text file into words.
+Test your code.

+- Create code that handles storing a word, file path, and location into an inverted index data structure.
+Test your code.

+- Integrate your code.

+    - Make your code that parses a text file into words store words in an inverted index data structure.

+    - Make your code that traverses a directory work with the code that parses a text file and stores words into an inverted index data structure.

+    - Make your code that parses command-line arugments work with the code that traverses a directory, and so on.

+The important part will be to **test your code as you go**.
+The JUnit tests provided only test the entire project as a whole, not the individual parts.
+You are responsible for testing the individual parts themselves.

+:bulb: These hints may or may _not_ be useful depending on your approach.
+Do not be overly concerned if you do not find these hints helpful for your approach for this project.

 ## Submission ##

 You must commit your project to your SVN repository using Eclipse at: